'Heroes' Prior and Broad prevent man from jumping off bridge in Sydney

-England cricketers Matt Prior and Stuart Broad were involved in a late night rescue as they saved a 'British' man preparing to jump from Sydney bridge
+England cricketers Matt Prior and Stuart Broad were involved in a late night rescue operation as they saved a 'British' man eho was preparing to jump off from a Sydney bridge

 England cricketers Matt Prior and Stuart Broad helped rescue a man preparing to jump off a bridge near the team hotel in Sydney.

 Britain's Daily Telegraph reported Wednesday that wicketkeeper Prior helped pull the man away from the edge of the bridge in Darling Harbour and chatted to him along with fast bowler Broad for almost an hour before New South Wales police arrived on the scene.